-Concept Notes shall be submitted in accordance with the template annexed to these guidelines.
+Concept Notes shall be submitted through the MPF portal.
 Please note that:

-- In the concept note, lead applicants must only provide an estimate of the total eligible cost of the action and the requested contribution as well as an indicative percentage of that contribution in relation to the eligible costs of the action.
+In the concept note, lead applicants must only provide an estimate of the total eligible cost of the action and the requested contribution as well as an indicative percentage of that contribution in relation to the eligible costs of the action.
 A detailed budget is to be submitted only by the lead applicants invited to submit a full application in the second phase.
-The amount requested in the full application shall be in line with the amount indicated in the approved concept note and/or recommendations from the evaluators. - 2.
-The core elements outlined in the concept note shall not be substantially modified in the full application (target countries, specific objectives, etc.) as it is against this brief information that the evaluation committee may extend the invitation to submit a full application. - 3.
-Only the concept note form will be evaluated.
+The amount requested in the full application shall be in line with the amount indicated in the approved Concept Note and/or recommendations from the evaluators.

+- 2. The core elements outlined in the Concept Note shall not be substantially modified in the full application (target countries, specific objectives, etc.) as it is against this brief information that the evaluation committee may extend the invitation to submit a full application. - 3.
+Only the Concept Note form will be evaluated.
 No additional annexes shall be sent.